upstarter/automata/README.md

 ![](particles.gif)

-Spawn a set of concurrent, distributed, fault tolerant, and highly available intelligent agents for coordinated and/or uncoordinated action in one or many environments with no central point of failure.
+Spawn a [system](http://web.stanford.edu/class/ee380/Abstracts/190123.html) of concurrent, distributed, fault tolerant, and highly available intelligent agents for coordinated and/or uncoordinated action in one or many environments with no central point of failure.
 This project is Open Source.